MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-print.md

     :::image type="content" source="./media/end-user-print/power-bi-print-report.png" alt-text="Screenshot of the file menu open and Print this page selected.":::

 1. After the Print window for your browser opens, select the settings to fit your pint job.
-For example, if your report is wider than it is long, you might want to change the layout to **Landscape**.
+For example, if your report is wider than it's long, you might want to change the layout to **Landscape**.
 1. Select **Print**.

 ## Print a report visual